 Floor brackets are used to keep the bifold doors in place.
 It gives them another point of guidance.
 There are many different types of floor brackets available.
 If you are looking for something functional, purchase an inexpensive bracket.
 If your bifold door is being used as a room divider or if it is being used as a show-piece in a room, purchase a floor bracket with some style or decorative features.

-The door aligner is a necessary part of your bi-fold door hardware.
+The door aligner is a necessary part of your bifold door hardware.
 This piece of hardware is an alignment device.
 It consists of wedge-shaped pieces fastened to the bottom of the door.
 The complimentary wedge-shaped pieces engage each other and pull the bottom edge of the door into alignment.
-Each piece are fairly invisible from either side of the door.
+Each piece is fairly invisible from either side of the door.

 If you go to purchase a bifold door hardware kit, there are several things that you must consider.
 You must decide whether the application of your bifold doors requires heavy-duty hardware or whether the use of your bifold doors can withstand the strength of tap-in hardware.